Last Updated on May 18, 2025 by alli

 1. Read to her every day.

-There is a huge emphasis on reading in kindergarten and I still remember what our daughter’s school principal said to us when we attended our daughter’s orientation.
-She said, “I cannot stress or recommend highly enough the importance and benefits of reading to your children every night.”
+There is a huge emphasis on reading in kindergarten and I still remember what our daughter’s school principal said when we attended her orientation.
+She said, “The best advice I can give you is to read to your children every night.”

 By reading to your daughter regularly, she’ll gain an understanding of sounds, words and their meanings.
 She’ll also learn how to concentrate and focus, and her imagination and curiosity will be stimulated.